+Parameterization during runtime

-Parameterization during runtimeBy using the SFCs 55, 56 and 57 you may alter and transfer parameters for wanted modules during runtime.Ear this you have to store the module apositis parameters in so called
+By using the SFCs 55, 56 and 57 you may alter and transfer parameters for wanted modules during runtime.

 For this you have to store the module specific parameters in so called "record sets".

 More detailed information about the structure of the record sets is to find in the according module description.